Progress Update from our Partnership in Nepal

 November 21, 2021

-Since 2020, Women for Conservation has been partnering with Birds Nepal in a three-pronged conservation initiative centering around promoting family planning education, environmental education, and ecotourism.
-This project focuses on providing resources to people in rural areas suffering from high illiteracy and poverty rates, and communities who rely heavily on forest and river resources, including the Bote and Tharu indigenous communities.
+Since 2020, Women for Conservation has been partnering with Birds Nepal in a community conservation initiative centered around promoting environmental education, eco-job training, and supporting a sustainable ecotourism economy.
+This project provides resources to support wildlife conservation in Nepal, focusing on rural areas suffering from high illiteracy and poverty rates and communities which rely heavily on forest and river resources, including the Bote and Tharu indigenous communities.

 Our partner from the field, Shanta, sent us an update on the environmental Awareness Programs happening at local schools through our partnership.